-Other inventions discussed by Ralf Ehlert are for example the transportable Schallwand (sound wall) of 1936 by Peter Grassmann and the different Pilzlautsprecher (mushroom loudspeakers) which diffuse their sounds in many directions.
+Other inventions discussed by Ralf Ehlert are, for example, the transportable Schallwand (sound wall) of 1936 by Peter Grassmann and the different Pilzlautsprecher (mushroom loudspeakers), which diffuse their sounds in many directions.
 These Pilzlautsprecher were very useful in sound reinforcement systems for very large crowds.
-By using many of these Pilzlautsprecher placed at regular distances a large crowd could hear the amplified sound without any of the echo problems a system with directional loudspeakers has.
+By using many of these Pilzlautsprecher placed at regular distances, a large crowd could hear the amplified sound without any of the echo problems a system with directional loudspeakers has.
 Some examples of these problems:

 I asked Ralf if he had a favourite among all those different patents listed on his site.
-He told me that he finds the Improvement in Magneto-Electric Apparatus by Ernst W. Siemens (US 149797 April 14 1974) very special, since it is describing already the modern electrodynamic loudspeaker, which is then “reinvented” again during the 1920s.
+He told me that he finds the Improvement in Magneto-Electric Apparatus by Ernst W. Siemens (US 149797 April 14 1974) very special, since it describes already the modern electrodynamic loudspeaker, which is then “reinvented” again during the 1920s.